Skip to main content

 COLLEGE OF NURSING SCIENCES, BUTH OGBOMOSO FREQUENTLY ASKED QUESTIONS

-POST UTME SCREENING FOR ADMISSION INTO ND/HND NURSING PROGRAMME 2025/2026 ACADEMIC SESSION OFFICIALLY CLOSED
+POST UTME SCREENING FOR ADMISSION INTO ND/HND NURSING PROGRAMME 2026/2027 ACADEMIC SESSION WILL BE OFFICIALLY OPENED MAY/JUNE 2006.

 Awujale of Ijebuland Passes at 91: Nigeria Reflects on a Royal Legacy in the Digital Age